 - Pay for someone behind you in the drive-thru, if you are able.

 - Support someone as they try to reach a goal.
 Being the ultimate cheerleader can make all the difference in someone’s life, and it teaches kids to be compassionate and supportive of others.

 - Leave a surprise for your mail carrier.
 So many more things are being shipped this season, so thank your local carrier with a note, gift card, or basket of snack goodies, so they can choose a treat while on their route.

 - Operation Gratitude supports military heroes at home and overseas.
 You all can collect beanie babies, write letters, make paracord bracelets, and more.

 - Kindness Rocks.
 Paint rocks with inspirational quotes to hide for others to find.

 - Make and hang a bird house, and keep it filled during the winter.

 - Spare Change.
 Tape change to a vending machine, so someone can enjoy a special treat.

 - Send a Hug.
-We may not be able to hug many people outside of our immediate family right now, so sending a hug in the mail is a great way to share some love.
+Sending a hug in the mail is a great way to share some love.
 Have your child lay down with their arms outstretched and draw around them.
 Cut out their “hug” from the paper and mail it.

 - Make and hand out homeless care kits–bottles of water, a pair of socks, gloves, lip balm, and simple snacks make great items for the kits.